Connecting the Dots 2015

 Priya Fielding-Singh, PhD Candidate, Sociology

-Maria Deloso, Coterminal B.S/M.A.
-Candidate, Environmental Earth System Science
+Maria Deloso, Coterminal B.S./M.A.
+Candidate, Earth System Program

 "From Farm to Lunch Tray: Toward a Healthy and Sustainable Federal School Lunch Program"